 An IoT device with temperature and humidity sensors (as well as GPS tracking) is instrumental for any business that supplies or transports perishable food products.
 The device transmits the necessary data to the asset tracking solution whenever the temperature drops out of the required range.

 As a result, trucks with spoiled goods can be diverted, and another one restocked and dispatched as quickly as possible.
 This helps to avoid supply chain delays and end-customer dissatisfaction.

-3. IoT Asset Tracking for Fire Safety
+3. Fire Health & Safety

 Any business owner could benefit from IoT-connected smoke detectors on their premises, particularly those who own facilities.
 Through asset tracking software, it’s possible to check the location and condition of each device at any time.